codemagic-ci-cd/codemagic-docs/content/publishing/publish-build-artifacts-to-amazon-s3.md

 ---
-description: You can use custom scripts to publish app artifacts to external services.
+description: How to use Flutter workflow editor custom scripts to publish app artifacts to external services
 title: Publish build artifacts to Amazon S3
 weight: 5
 ---